top of page

 Jun 122 min read

-Can My Employer Pull the Offer If I Try to Negotiate?
+Can My Employer Rescind My Severance Offer If I Try to Negotiate?

-This is probably our most-asked question—and it’s completely understandable.
 You’ve just been let go, you’re staring at a severance package, and you’re wondering: “If I try to negotiate… could they take it all back?”
-Here’s the good news: In most cases, no—they can’t revoke your termination package just because you tried to negotiate it.
-Let’s break down why—and what to watch for.
-1. Your Statutory Minimums Are Protected by Law No matter what your employer says, they are leg
+This is probably our most-asked question as employment lawyers.
+The short answer is — not quite.
+Let’s break down why, and what to watch for.
+1. Your Statutory Minimums Are Protected by Law No matter what your employer says, they are legally required to provide at least the minimum notice or severance pay required by employment standards

 SeverEase